Learning in Action

 You can enhance your learning experience through activities that include:

-Engaging with corporate leaders and local entrepreneurs: Listen to guest speakers from companies such as Verizon Wireless and Levi Strauss, and network with local entrepreneurs at the Cambridge Innovation Center incubator.
+Engaging with Entrepreneurs: Listen to featured guest speakers, such as 2017 speaker Jason McBriarty of Levi Strauss, and network with local entrepreneurs at the Cambridge Innovation Center incubator.

 Prototype Scramble: Engage your creative side in the Prototype Scramble challenge in which students repurpose everyday items to build minimally viable products (MVPs) in collaboration with the Wellesley Recycling and Disposal Facility.

-Culture Hack: Share tastes from home and around the world in Culture Hack, a residential activity in which students add their personal brand to a dish from their culture’s cuisine.
+Cultural Extravaganza: Share tastes and traditions from home and around the world at the Cultural Extravaganza, a residential activity in which students add their personal brand to a dish from their culture’s cuisine.